Placement Plans

 AMENDMENT

-Every Child Looked After MUST have a Placement Plan, completed by the child's social worker with support from other professionals from Children's Residential Services and Fostering Services.
+Every Cared for Child MUST have a Placement Plan, completed by the child's social worker with support from other professionals from Children's Residential Services and Fostering Services.
 The Placement Plan sets out the day to day arrangements for the care of a child.
 The Placement Plan is recorded in ICS within the child's electronic file.

 A Placement Plan must be drawn up by the social worker before the child is placed, or, if not reasonably practicable, for example an emergency placement, within five working days of the start of the placement; and this then forms part of the overarching Care Plan along with the Health Plan, Personal Education Plan and if appropriate the Pathway Plan.